hardxuyp/PbConvertor/README.md

 ### **C struct definition requirements**
 <span id="anchor0"></span>
 C struct definition must be one byte aligned using **#pragma pack(1)** and **#pragma pack()**.
-C struct member type must correspond to protobuf message field type according to the following table.
+<br>C struct member type must correspond to protobuf message field type according to the following table.
 The other C struct member types not listed in the following table are not allowed.
 | protobuf message field type | C struct member type |
 | :-------------------------- | :------------------- |
 | double                      | double               |